guardian/members-data-api/README.md

 ## Endpoints

 Access to endpoint for a specified id will be protected using an access token (TBD).
+They are currently not protected at all.

 For access to the /me endpoints, valid GU_U and SC_GU_U must be provided in the Cookie request header.